RoadRunnr/ezmq/README.md

 ØMQ is like Erlang message passing for the rest of the world without the overhead of a C-Node.
 So using it to talk to rest of the World seems like a good idea.
-Several Erlang wrappers for the C++ referenz implemention do exist.
+Several Erlang wrappers for the C++ reference implemention do exist.
 So why reinvent the wheel in Erlang?

 First, because we can ;-), secondly, when using the C++ implementation we encountered several segfault taking down the entire Erlang VM and most importantly, the whole concept is so erlangish, that it feels like it has